A Tel Aviv Food Tour: From Halvah to Hummus

 Want to learn a thing or two about eating in Tel Aviv?
 Right this way…

-If you’re visiting Tel Aviv for the first time, the chances are your trip will soon turn into a culinary adventure without much forward planning involved.
+If you’re visiting Tel Aviv for the first time, the chances are your trip will soon turn into a culinary holiday without much forward planning involved.
 The reason?
 Israelis love to eat.
 Their passion for feasting can be felt in all corners of the country, but nowhere more so than in its most vibrant, surprising and eye-wateringly stylish metropolis.
 This is a city where good food is as easy to come by as an ancient landmark - or indeed a boat of sunstroke.
 Sit down at pretty much any restaurant and you’ll be met with a smorgasbord of delights, from fluffy pitas, succulent meats and freshly baked bread to prickly pears, pomegranate-spiked yogurt and the plumpest persimmons this side of the Red Sea.

 So if you’re planning a cooking holiday in ‘the city that never sleeps’ (step aside, New York), you’ve come to the right place.
 Read on for our pick of Tel Aviv’s most sizzling neighbourhoods, popular food tours and local dishes you simply can’t miss.
+And if you heed our expert Plum Guide advice, you're guarranteed to have a foodie holiday to remember.

 Set aside a full day to explore historic Jaffa (or Japho, or Joppa…).
 This ancient port is a separate enclave from Tel Aviv, with a whole different personality to match.
 4000-odd years of history radiates off the sand-coloured stone walls of the Old City, where winding cobblestone streets lead to incense-scented markets, bustling cafes and orange-tree shaded squares.
 There is a sleepier, more bohemian air to Jaffa, which of course makes it utterly irresistible.
 But beneath the sun-bleached stone and bobbing fishing lines, there is young energy at play - with many of the city’s best chefs choosing this as their playground.
 This is the place to find sizzling street food, craft coffee and exciting contemporary cooking - plus some very willing streetside backgammon opponents…